nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * The index refers to the index number shown in the last listing presented by Suru.
 > * The index **must be a positive integer** 1, 2, 3, ...
-> * The existing task will be updated with your newly entrered information.
+> * The existing task will be updated with your newly entered information.

 Examples: